duff92/toll-calculator/README.md

 # Toll Calculator

 A React application for calculating and managing toll fees, built with TypeScript, Material UI, and Redux.
+This is only a mock application based on the original task defined in [Toll Calculator](https://github.com/IvyTechSE/toll-calculator)

 ## Overview